hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 The European Union (EU), in September 2020, set baselines and established target values for beach-litter assessments for all member states.
 The values were calculated using data collected following the same protocol as has been used in Switzerland since 2015 {cite}`mlwguidance` {cite}`slr`.
-This decision brings a common measuring and benchmarking method based on a harmonized data collection protocol. {cite}`eubaselines`
+This decision brings a common measuring and benchmarking method to a harmonized data collection protocol. {cite}`eubaselines`

 Current research points to inland lakes as transition points for garbage transported by rivers, some of that trash goes on to the next lake and some of it remains and degrades in the lake where it was deposited.
 For Switzerland that means our lakes could be _sinks_ or _dumps_ for garbage and that it does